 4. San Agustín beach, San Bartolomé de Tirajana

-San Agustín is the beach of the Canarian holiday-makers par excellence.
+San Agustín beach is one of the favorite of the locals.
 Here many locals spend the months of July and August with their families, so it is highly recommended to go with children.
 In winter it is the paradise of the Swedes.
 The beach has the blue flag and a pleasant walk along it.
 To eat around the area, do not miss El Capitan restaurant overlooking the sea.

 5. Tufia beach, Telde

 Telde has many quality beaches and we would love to include them all in this list, but we keep this one.
 Tufia and its marine environment make us fall in love.
 It is a very peculiar and unique site that you should know on your visit to Gran Canaria.
 It is also a good beach to start diving.
-We tell you more about Tufia here.
 You can go with children perfectly, but there are rocks in the access to the water as you can see below.

-6. Guguy or Güigüí beach, La Aldea de San Nicolás
+6. Gui gui beach, La Aldea de San Nicolás

 Here is the most paradisiacal beach in Gran Canaria: Guguy or Güigüi.
 Worst of all is its access on foot after a 2-hour walk each way.
 The best, that you will be practically alone on a beach surrounded by cliffs and without phone signal.
 Only for the most adventurous, given the complexity of the trail, the lack of services and surveillance, although it is not a dangerous beach.
 If you are curious to discover it, we strongly recommend that you visit this post about Güigüi beach with tips.
 We cannot recommend this beach to go with children, unless you go on an excursion by boat.